Credit: Harlow Bliss Photography

 Hayloft on the Arch (Central)

 Husband and wife Mike and Alisha Mathalia dreamed of creating the perfect romantic setting for fellow lovebirds.
 So they poured their hearts and souls into renovating and beautifying the property that is now the Hayloft on the Arch.
-Today, Alisha works with you to plan every detail to your taste and coordinates the day of so you don’t have to lift a finger.
+Today, Alisha works with you to plan every detail to your taste and coordinates the day of, so you don’t have to lift a finger.
 Your special day will take place on 8.8 acres of rolling hills, with a view of the countryside, and even a weeping willow tree next to a stream.
 One peek at the “arches” inside the barn (pictured at the top of this post) and you’ll fall in love.
 Indoors is an eye-popping space with high arched wooden beams, hanging lights, and soft design accents like paper lamps and curtains.
 It’s positively dreamy.

 The Piermont (Long Island)

 Another 2019 pick for The Knot’s Best of Weddings, the Piermont is the full package.
 The venue is large enough for wedding parties of more than 300 guests, offers fantastic ocean views of Great South Bay, and provides a level of luxury that isn’t outrageously expensive.
-There are a number of locations you can choose for the ceremony.
+There are several locations you can choose for the ceremony.
 However, weather permitting, outdoors by the water is too picturesque for words, especially at sunset.
 The culinary team cooks up delights to write home about, made with local and seasonal ingredients and served with impeccable presentation.
 Just 20 minutes away are the Courtyard Islip and Courtyard by Marriott Republic Airport Long Island, where your guests can stay comfortably.

 Athenaeum Hotel of Chautauqua Institution (Chautauqua-Allegheny)